steklopod/gradle-docker-plugin/Readme.md

 ### Available gradle's tasks for `docker` plugin:

-Name of service for all tasks equals to ${project.name}.
-You can customize options of each task.

 * `containers` - print current docker-services
 * `deploy`     - compose up docker-service
 * `stop`       - stops docker-container